dnirns/sei-final-project/README.md

 Learning a new skill with HTML canvas / Konva.js and using it to build a full-stack app solo with Python/Django for the first time.

+## Potential Future Features:

+I would love to have had time to try and make the app more mobile friendly, I think it would translate really well to mobile if I was able to make the canvas fully responsive for mobile screen sizes, and to add touch functionality to the drawing.
+However this turned out to be more complex than I had hoped to add in quickly once the rest of the app was complete, it would have require more re-factoring than I had time for towards the end of the project.

 ## Demo: